varsha5595/csc510-project/README.md

 - `c`: **[optional: default=10]** time (in seconds), after which application will check for api changes
 - `d`: collection name from postman collections
 - `e`: **[optional: default="general"]** slack channel in which notifications will be sent (must be a public channel)

+### What happens after this command is run?

+This command is the entry point to a background process which fetches all the `Postman collections` using the `Postman API key` and posts a message through the `Slack bot token` configured in the `Slack channel` specified.
+The background service fetches the Postman collections every `trigger interval` seconds.
+This means that developer on changing the API in the Postman does not have to worry about notifying any API consumers of the change.
+That magic is done by our bot :)

 ## Congratulations
 ### **You just saved yourself from unwanted crashes**